What some may view as a lack of parenting, is what I deem parenting on purpose, as we work to build necessary life skills in our kids.

 It’s all on purpose my friends.

-This article originally appeared at AmyCarney.com.
+This article originally appeared at AmyCarney.com, published with permission.